 - Medication management therapy that ensures the child’s regimen remains appropriate as they age and conditions change

 Some parents worry about medicating a child with depression.
 They fear chemical dependency and side effects.
 It’s important to understand that several antidepressants have received approval for childhood use.
 Moreover, therapists supervise and review the pharmacological support at all times.

 What Happens If I Don’t Seek Help for My Child?

 Depression won’t go away by itself.
 Houston childhood depression therapy ensures that your child gets the help they need as early as possible.
 If you deny therapy to your child, the condition likely worsens.
 There are situations where adolescents with untreated depression self-medicate with drugs.

 Moreover, there’s a good chance that their adolescence will lead to acting-out behaviors that you’ll find detrimental.
 Even if this doesn’t happen, consider that your child will grow up to become an adult with untreated depression.
 They may not understand why they feel so different from everyone else.
 That said, you can prevent these possible outcomes by bringing your child to a Houston childhood depression therapy psychiatrist.

 In the long term, there’s a good chance that depression is chronic.
 However, you and your child can now collaborate to put systems of handling it in place.
 Your child doesn’t have to suffer the way that some adults do.
-Our Houston family therapy program facilitates this level of interaction.
+PACE Mental Health has a Houston family therapy program facilitates this level of interaction.